Mathematical notation: Other symbols

 Symbols are not only used for naming mathematical objects.
 They can be used for operations $(+, -, /, \oplus, \ldots),$ for relations $(=, <, \le, \sim, \equiv, \ldots),$ for logical connectives $(\implies, \land, \lor, \ldots),$ for quantifiers $(\forall, \exists),$ and for other purposes.

 Some symbols are similar to Latin or Greek letters, some are obtained by deforming letters, some are traditional typographic symbols, but many have been specially designed for mathematics.

+International standard mathematical notation

+The International Organization for Standardization (ISO) is an international standard development organization composed of representatives from the national standards organizations of member countries.
+The international standard ISO 80000-2 (previously, ISO 31-11) specifies symbols for use in mathematical equations.
+The standard requires use of italic fonts for variables (e.g., E = mc^{2}) and roman (upright) fonts for mathematical constants (e.g., e or π).

-Expressions
+Expressions and formulas

-An expression is a finite combination of symbols that is well-formed according to rules that depend on the context.
-In general, an expression denotes or names a mathematical object, and plays therefore in the language of mathematics the role of a noun phrase in the natural language.